sumeetgedam/sumeetgedam/README.md

 <!-- [![Sumeet's github activity graph](https://activity-graph.herokuapp.com/graph?username=sumeetgedam&theme=react-dark)](https://github.com/tannuchoudhary/github-readme-activity-graph) -->

-If you want to talk to me or want to discuess something then feel free to ping on LinkedIn.
+If you want to talk to me or want to discuss something then feel free to ping on LinkedIn.

 ![](https://komarev.com/ghpvc/?username=sumeetgedam&color=44CC11)